Joe Toplyn

 Before posting the joke I subject it to some Comedy Quality Tests.
 One of the tests gives me pause: Is the joke too familiar?
 Is making fun of slow DMV employees similar to making fun of airline food–too hacky?
 I decide that the joke is so effective that the laugh will blow away any possible whiff of hackiness.
 Copy and paste to Twitter.

-Posted in Writing Tips | Tags: Comedy Writing for Late-Night TV, how do comedians write jokes, how to write a good joke, how to write a joke punchline, how to write comedy, how to write monologue jokes, how to write topical comedy, joke formulas, joke structure, joke writing exercises, joke writing formula, joke writing techniques, jokes, monologue jokes, snails, topical comedy, topical jokes, Twitter, ways to improve your joke writing, writing jokes | 2 Comments
+Posted in Writing Tips | Tags: basics of joke writing, Comedy Writing for Late-Night TV, how do comedians write jokes, how do I start writing jokes, how do people write jokes, how to write a good joke, how to write a joke punchline, how to write comedy, how to write monologue jokes, how to write original jokes, how to write topical comedy, joke formulas, joke structure, joke writing, joke writing exercises, joke writing formula, joke writing techniques, jokes, monologue jokes, process of writing jokes, snails, system for writing jokes, topical comedy, topical jokes, Twitter, ways to improve your joke writing, ways to write jokes, ways to write original jokes, write original jokes, writing jokes, writing jokes for standup comedy | 4 Comments

 « How the Two Jimmies Can Prepare for Colbert